e280/strata/README.md

     // the value returned by myRenderFn
     result
     ```
-- it's a good idea to debounce your rerender fn:
+- it's a good idea to debounce your rerender fn
     ```ts
     import {debounce} from "@e280/stz"
     const myDebouncedRerenderFn = debounce(0, myRerenderFn)
     ```
-- `tracker.changed` to respond to changes
+- `tracker.subscribe` to respond to changes
     ```ts
     const stoppers: (() => void)[] = []